cjdd101/ADAS/learngit/readme.txt

-It's my first file for git haha git is not a bad software
+Git is a distributed version control system.
+Git is free software distributed under the GPL.
+Git has a mutable index called stage.